Andalusian nationalism

 Andalusian nationalism is the nationalism that asserts that Andalusians are a nation and promotes the cultural unity of Andalusians.
-In the past it was considered to be represented primarily by the Andalusian Party.
-However, the party disbanded in 2015; there are also lesser political organisations that identify with Andalusian nationalism.
+In the past it was considered to be represented primarily by the Andalusian Party, but the party disbanded in 2015.
+In 2021, the left-wing Andalusian nationalist party Adelante Andalucía was formed, obtaining representation in the 2022 regional election.

 Some political forces without parliamentary presence like Nación Andaluza and Asamblea Nacional de Andalucía may be found advocating independence.
 There is also a movement defending the idea that Andalusian is not a dialect of Spanish, but a language of its own.